 “Even in normal situations, sexual violence often goes unreported,” he said.
 “In a conflict like in Eastern Congo, we know that cases are often not reported because of fear of retribution or shame.”

-From DRC to Syria, from Bosnia to South Sudan, UNFPA works with partners to respond to gender-based violence, early marriage, trafficking and other forms of sexual violence in conflict situations.
+From the Democratic Republic of the Congo to Syria, from Bosnia and Herzegovina to South Sudan, UNFPA works with partners to respond to gender-based violence, early marriage, trafficking and other forms of sexual violence in conflict situations.